Restless-Anchoret/noodle-doc/srs/noodle-mvp-user-stories.md

 **Results**
 - Task status is changed, task line view is changed correspondingly.
-- Depending tasks could be changed after current task status change, so if they are present in the list of filtered tasks, their views should be changed too.
-- If statuses of filtered tasks does not match to filtering options, filtered tasks list should not be changed until "Search" button is clicked again.
+- If statuses of filtered tasks does not match to filtering options after status change, filtered tasks list should not be changed until "Search" button is clicked again.
-- Rules of depending tasks status changes are described below in "Changing task status in task tree view" User Story.

 ## #23: Choosing found task in search view